apache/ignite-3/modules/catalog-compaction/README.md

 This stage consists of the following steps:

 1. Each node uses [ActiveLocalTxMinimumBeginTimeProvider](../transactions/src/main/java/org/apache/ignite/internal/tx/ActiveLocalTxMinimumBeginTimeProvider.java)
-   to determine the minimum start time among all local active read-write transactions and sends it to coordinator.
+   to determine the minimum begin time among all local active read-write transactions and sends it to coordinator.
 2. Coordinator calculates global minimum and sends it to all nodes using [CatalogCompactionPrepareUpdateTxBeginTimeMessage](src/main/java/org/apache/ignite/internal/catalog/compaction/message/CatalogCompactionPrepareUpdateTxBeginTimeMessage.java).
 3. Each node stores this time within replication groups for which the local node is the leader
    (using [UpdateMinimumActiveTxBeginTimeReplicaRequest](../partition-replicator/src/main/java/org/apache/ignite/internal/partition/replicator/network/replication/UpdateMinimumActiveTxBeginTimeReplicaRequest.java)